 Who can get a Business Line of Credit?

 Eligibility for a business LOC will depend on the lender.
 Banks will often only offer a line of credit to established businesses with a strong trading history.
-However, LOCs issued from non-bank lenders are increasingly popular with all types of businesses, as these lenders often have a simplified approval criteria and can offer faster approval on a LOC than banks.
+However, LOCs issued from non-bank lenders are increasingly popular with all types of businesses, as these lenders often have simplified approval criteria and can offer faster approval than banks.

 - Been trading for at least 6 months; and

 - Have an ABN (Australian Business Number); and

 Credit facilities are popular with business owners who:

 - Want fast, flexible access to cash

 - Do not want the risk of being locked into long-term debt

 - Do not want to pay interest on funds that they aren’t using

 A business line of credit will often require set-up and ongoing maintenance fees.
 Check your lender’s terms before applying to ensure you aren’t paying more than your business can afford to.